-30.30 Student Interns and Volunteer Programs
+G1.30 Student Co-op/Interns and Volunteer Programs

 Introduction

-For those students assessing if child welfare or adult services is a field that they may wish to study and eventually work, a successful understanding of the system is necessary.
-DCBS wishes to foster the development of possible future child welfare and adult services staff, while at the same time protecting the safety and confidentiality of the children, families and adults with which we work.
-Through a centralized process, DCBS will ensure that appropriate candidates are selected to provide volunteer or intern services.
+For those students assessing if child welfare or adult services is a field that they may wish to study and eventually work in, a successful understanding of the system is necessary.
+The Department for Community Based Services (DCBS) wishes to foster the development of possible future child welfare and adult services staff, while at the same time protecting the safety and confidentiality of the children, families, and adults with whom we work.
+Through a centralized process, DCBS will ensure that appropriate candidates are selected to provide co-op/intern and volunteer services.

-Successful transition into providing direct services in the field of child welfare requires a variety of knowledge and skills that can be fostered prior to ever being employed by the Cabinet’s Department for Community Based Services (DCBS).
+Successful transition into providing direct services in the field of child welfare requires a variety of knowledge and skills that can be fostered prior to ever being employed by the Department for Community Based Services (DCBS).

 • Attending an accredited college or university; and